“A dog is the only thing on earth that loves you more than he loves himself” – Josh Billings

 In 1968 there was an attempt to try and get the BWRA to race pedigree whippets only, as they had started to cross breed with greyhounds to increase their speed.
 However this was declined and the Whippet Club Racing Association (WCRA) was created to race pure breed whippets, whilst the BWRA continued to race crossbreeds.

-The typical build of a sighthound has a very deep chest, long legs surrounded with muscle as well as a very lean figure – supermodels of the dog world if you will.
+The typical build of a sighthound has a very deep chest, long legs surrounded with muscle as well as a very lean figure – whippets are supermodels of the dog world if you will.

 - They have very sleek short fur, making them very easy to keep neat and tidy.